-Please email chris.duckett@ga.newcastle.sch.uk with any suggestions for agenda items.
+Please email denise.waugh@gosforthgroup.org.uk with any suggestions for agenda items.
 The agenda will be on the website at least a week before each meeting.
 Please email to let us know if you're coming so that we have an idea of numbers to order refreshments and set out chairs.

-What is Insight - accessing school information systems?
+What is School Gateway - accessing school information systems?